Open-Attestation/documentation-website/website/docs/advanced/identity-proofs.md

 ## Rationale

 The DNS system is a key part of Internet infrastructure, and is a decentralised system - this means that there is a low barrier to entry and does not have a single point of failure.
 It allows issuers to simply tie their issuance to their domain name, (e.g example.openattestation.com).
-When a user views a certificate issued under this model, they will see "Document issued by example.openattestation.com".
+When a user views a document issued under this model, they will see "Document issued by example.openattestation.com".

 ## How it works